dougburks/debian-cinnaminty/README.md

 # FAQ

-- Why not use Linux Mint?
+## Why not use Linux Mint?

 Linux Mint is based on Ubuntu and I'd rather use Debian.

-- Why not use Linx Mint Debian Edition (LMDE)?
+## Why not use Linx Mint Debian Edition (LMDE)?

-Linux Mint does not support ARM architecture but Debian does.
-This script hasn't actually been tested on ARM yet, though.
+I want to be able to take Proxmox (based on Debian), add the Cinnamon desktop, and then use this script to make it more minty.

+## But why though?

+Because I can!

-- Is this related to Security Onion?
+## Is this related to Security Onion?

 No, this script is not really related to Security Onion, it is intended to provide a general desktop environment.
 Of course, you could use the Chromium web browser to connect to your Security Onion deployment.